NC State’s ‘fact-finding’ nonconference slate continues with Texas in ACC-SEC Challenge

 “I think the biggest thing that stood out for us is we didn’t do a good job of finishing possessions with defensive rebounding, which I thought really cost us getting out in transition,” Keatts said Tuesday. “[If] you don’t rebound the basketball, you’re not able to get out in transition.”

 Keatts noted that a reason why NC State struggled to beat BYU and Purdue could have come from the team not being entirely connected for 40 minutes.
-The team, which doesn’t have a DJ Horne-type player that can explode for 20-30 points on a given night, has to rely on a group of five or six players to compete at a high level together.
+The team, which doesn’t have a DJ Horne-type player who can explode for 20-30 points on a given night, has to rely on a group of five or six players to compete at a high level together.

 That includes things outside of scoring, too.
 He pointed to defense, rebounding and bringing a sense of energy to the floor each night.
 Those winning characteristics will be important against Texas — and later at No. 1 Kansas in just over a week — as NC State looks to improve game-to-game as the ACC slate looms with Florida State on Saturday before the full league schedule begins New Year’s Eve at Virginia.